OCCC Board Policies

 34 Code of Federal Regulations Parts 106.1 et seq.

-The College is committed to providing an academic and work environment that respects the dignity of individuals and groups.
+Oregon Coast Community College is committed to providing an academic and work environment that respects the dignity of individuals and groups.
 The Oregon Coast Community College shall be free of all forms of unlawful harassment.
-Harassment is unlawful if it is based on any of the following statuses: race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability, or genetic information.
+Harassment is unlawful if it is based on any of the following statuses: race, color, religion, sex (including pregnancy), sexual orientation, gender identity, national origin, age, disability, or genetic information.
+For Oregon Coast Community College’s policy regarding sexual harassment under Title IX, see BP 3433 Title IX, Gender-Based and Sexual Misconduct and accompanying procedures.

-Any student, employee, or other member of the campus community who believes that he/she has been harassed or retaliated against in violation of this policy should immediately report such incidents following the procedures described in the Complaint,Feedback and Appeals section of the College website.
-Supervisors are mandated to report to Human Resources and the President all incidents of harassment and retaliation that come to their attention.
+Any student, employee, or other member of the campus community who believes that he/she/they has been harassed or retaliated against in violation of this policy should immediately report such incidents by following procedures described in AP 3435 Discrimination and Harassment Complaints and Investigations and AP 3432 Workplace Harassment.
+Oregon Coast Community College requires supervisors to report all incidents of harassment and retaliation that come to their attention.

 This policy applies to all aspects of the academic environment, including but not limited to classroom conditions, grades, academic standing, employment opportunities, scholarships, recommendations, disciplinary actions, and participation in any community college activity.
 In addition, this policy applies to all terms and conditions of employment, including but not limited to hiring, placement, promotion, evaluation, disciplinary action, layoff, recall, transfer, leave of absence, training opportunities and compensation.

 The President shall establish procedures that define harassment on campus.
 The President shall further establish procedures for employees and students, and other members of the campus community that provide for the investigation and resolution of complaints regarding harassment and discrimination, and procedures for students to resolve complaints of harassment and discrimination.
-All participants are protected from retaliatory acts by the College its employees, students, and agents.
+State and federal law and this policy prohibit retaliatory acts by the Oregon Coast Community College, its employees, students, and agents.

 To this end the President shall ensure that the institution undertakes education and training activities to counter sexual harassment and to prevent, minimize, or eliminate any hostile environment that impairs access to equal education opportunity or impacts the terms and conditions of employment.